jrdnh/jrdnh.github.io/content/posts/create-a-multifamily-financial-model-in-python.md

 ## Companion file setup

-The three companion files for this post are in [this Gist]().
+The three companion files for this post are in [this Gist](https://gist.github.com/jrdnh/fb26772b430283344d887916b4609979).
 The files are:
 * `models.py` - Pydantic-compatible wrappers `relativedelta` similar to the ones in [this previous post](https://jrdnh.github.io/posts/pydantic-with-third-party-types/), and a `FixedIntervalSeries` class that yields a series of dates at a fixed interval similar to the class in [this previous post](https://jrdnh.github.io/posts/basic-financial-modeling-with-python/#refactor-to-make-it-a-bit-more-generic).
-* `utils.py` - Utility functions for working with dates, `Iterators`, and printing.
+* `utils.py` - Utility functions for working with dates, iterables, and printing.
-* `companion.py` - The companion script that creates the model.
+* `companion.py` - The companion script that creates and runs the model.

 The companion files were created with Python 3.12 and use `pydantic==2.5.2` and `python-dateutil==2.8.2`.
 Other versions may work but have not been tested.